 Of particular interest to investigators is a trip to the Bahamas that Gaetz allegedly took in late 2018 or early 2019 with the hand surgeon and marijuana entrepreneur Jason Pirozzolo, who paid for all travel expenses and female escorts.
 According to three sources, a number of young women were on the trip — including the minor involved in the DOJ probe, Politico reports.
 Now, investigators are trying to determine whether she was a legal minor at the time.
 (According to one woman who went on the trip, all the women were at least 18.)
 The report also reveals that federal agents seized Gaetz’s phone late last year as part of a search warrant.

-In a new report published on April 13, two people briefed on the probe told the Times that Greenberg is cooperating in the DOJ’s investigation of Gaetz — and has been since last year.
+This spells trouble for Gaetz, who could see Greenberg deployed as a witness against him in his own federal case.
+In fact, in mid-April, two people briefed on the DOJ probe told the Times that Greenberg has been cooperating in the DOJ’s investigation of Gaetz since last year.
 After the Feds presented the mountain of evidence against Greenberg, the former tax collector reportedly told investigators that he and Gaetz had paid women for sex.
 A spokesperson for Gaetz yet again denied the allegations.

 Gaetz sent some suspicious Venmo payments to Greenberg.